euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForXamarinNative/GettingStarted.md

 1. While integrating **Workspace ONE SDK**, application method count may exceed 64k due to library dependencies.
 Enable Multi-Dex option for the app in Visual Studio.
 2. Add the VMware Workspace ONE SDK package from the NuGet Gallery.
+3. Add
+    1. Xamarin.GooglePlayServices.Base (v71.1610.4)
-3. Add Xamarin.GooglePlayServices.Base (v71.1610.4) and Xamarin.GooglePlayServices.SafetyNet (v71.1600.4)
+    2. Xamarin.GooglePlayServices.SafetyNet (v71.1600.4)
+    3. Xamarin.AndroidX.Core.SplashScreen (v1.0.0)
+    4. Xamarin.AndroidX.Lifecycle.Process (v2.5.1.2)
+    5. Xamarin.AndroidX.Startup.StartupRuntime (v1.0.0)
 4. Initialize Workspace ONE SDK:
     a) Extend the application class of the Xamarin app from **AWApplication** class of Workspace ONE SDK.
 Override the **MainActivityIntent** to return application's main landing activity.
 Move app's `onCreate()` business logic to `onPostCreate()`.